irnaftar/Project_Data_Job_Analysis_SQL/README.md

 - Tableau is also highly sough after, with a bold count of 6.
 - Other skills like R, Snowflake, Pandas, and Excel show varying degrees of demand.

+# Lessons learned as a person who just started out with SQL:

+Throughout this process, I have gain a great amount of value in solidifying my foundation with SQL.

+**Basic SQL**
+Over the past three weeks, I completed Luke Barousse’s four-hour SQL course, which provided a strong foundation in SQL for data analytics.
+The course covered:

+1. Basic SQL – Writing queries using SELECT, FROM, WHERE, ORDER BY, and filtering data.

+2. Advanced SQL – More complex operations like GROUP BY, HAVING, and window functions.

+3. Handling Dates – Working with date and time functions to manipulate temporal data.

+4. CASE Expressions – Using conditional statements for data transformations.

+5. Subqueries & CTEs – Breaking down complex queries using subqueries and Common Table Expressions (CTEs).

+6. UNION & Joins – Combining multiple datasets efficiently.

+7. Capstone Project – Applied all the concepts learned in a hands-on project.

+Big thanks to Luke Barousse for the structured and practical approach!
+His teaching made learning SQL much easier and fun.